El Día Del Trabajador: How People Celebrate May Day in Spain

 After many vicissitudes, the Día Del Trabajador was re-legalized after four decades, in 1978: since then it consists of peaceful and well organized protests supported by trade unions.

 Nowadays the atmosphere is more festive than in the past, but people still take part in demonstrations all around the country and commemorate those who fought for the worker’s rights.
+This year, due to the Covid-19 pandemic, demonstrations are banned but trade unions are planning alternative ways to commemorate this important day.

 What about your country?
 How do you celebrate the Labour Day?